dahoum/Nursery/Product/README.md

 ## Pre-Engineering

 The `Pre-Engineering` phase is v important for low cost of `Engineering`.
 It is far cheaper to do mockups on paper or in a simple tool, than to fix `Eingineering`.

+### Prototyping

+#### Sand

+The simplest, zero carbon prototyping is on sand.
+You need a nice beach.

+#### Chalk Board

+The second simplest prototyping is on a chalk board.
+You need a board and chalk.

+#### Paper Based

+Paper based is the third simplest prototyping.
+Paper and anything that can write on paper will suffice.

+Paper allows for components to be drawn and cut out moved around.

 ### Wireframes